Turning Lessons into Games: My Journey with Canva Code

 Networks (Topology) Builder - Game

 A game that invites users to connect components together to create different networks.
 The later levels focus on Network Topologies such as Star, Bus, Ring, etc.).
-A great visual tool for understanding how networks can be arranged.
+A great visual tool for understanding how network Topology can be arranged.

 Screenshot of Networks (Topology) Builder Game